Revolución: el cruce de los Andes

 Revolución: el cruce de los Andes (Revolution: The Crusade of the Andes) is a 2010 Argentine historical epic film directed by Leandro Ipiña and starring Rodrigo de la Serna.
 It premiered during the bicentennial of Argentina.
 It was initially named San Martín: el cruce de los Andes.

 The film follows the life of José de San Martín, with special focus on the Crossing of the Andes.
 Production was done by Channel 7 and Channel Encuentro.
 It was premiered in Mar del Plata on November 15, 2010.

 Synopsis

 The story starts in 1880, near the date when the remains of the deceased José de San Martín were moved to Buenos Aires.
-A veteran of the Army of the Andes gets an interview for the event, and the narration continues mostly through a flashback.
-The telling of the events does not follow the complete biography of San Martín, focusing instead in the Crossing of the Andes and the later Battle of Chacabuco.
+Manuel Corvalán, a veteran of the Army of the Andes gets interviewed for the event, and the narration continues mostly through flashbacks, following a very young Manuel, who gets a job as the secretary of San Martín and accompanies him during a journey in which he witnessed two of the most important events in Argentine history: the Crossing of the Andes and the later Battle of Chacabuco.